-3.1 The Distribution of Taxable Capital Income
+III.A.
+The Distribution of Taxable Capital Income

-The starting point is the capital income reported on individual tax returns.
+The starting point of our allocation is the capital income reported on individual tax returns.
 For the post-1962 period, we rely on the yearly public-use micro-files available at the NBER that provide information for a large sample of taxpayers, with detailed income categories.
-We supplement this dataset using the internal use Statistics of Income (SOI) individual tax return sample files from 1979 forward.11 For the pre-1962 period, no micro-files are available so we rely instead on the Piketty and Saez (2003) series of top incomes which were constructed from annual tabulations of income and its composition by size of income (US Treasury Department, Internal Revenue Service, 2012).
+We supplement this dataset using the internal use Statistics of Income (SOI) individual tax return sample files from 1979 onward.
+For the pre-1962 period, no micro-files are available so we rely instead on the Piketty and Saez (2003) series of top incomes, which were constructed from annual tabulations of income and its composition by size of income (US Treasury Department, Internal Revenue Service 1916-2012).
 Our unit of analysis is the tax unit, as in Piketty and Saez (2003).
+A tax unit is either a single person aged 20 or above or a married couple, in both cases with children dependents if any.
+Fractiles are defined relative to the total number of tax units in the population-including both income tax filers and non-filers-as estimated from decennial censuses and current population surveys.
+In 2012, there were 160.7 million tax units covering the full population of 313.9 million US residents.
+The top 0.1% of the distribution, therefore, includes 160,700 tax units.